micro-api/micro-api/README.md

 ```

-## Caveats

-Do not use this media type if:

-- Your API requires polymorphic types in relationships.
-Micro API does not define the semantics to express this.
-- Your records do not have unique IDs.
-This shouldn't be too much of a burden.

 ## Extending

 Micro API does not dictate anything about pagination, filtering, limiting fields, or sorting, since these are extraneous concerns.
 The `@meta` object **MAY** contain hints on what queries can be appended to GET requests.
 For example: